Minimal Representations of Order Types by Geometric Graphs: Exit edges

-The proof of Proposition~\ref{prop:exit_edge_continuous_movement} also shows that if a line separates $c$ from the relative interior of $ab$, then there is such a line through $a$ or $b$.
+A line separates $c$ from the relative interior of $ab$ if and only if there is such a separating line through $a$ or $b$.
 This may suggest that the exit edges are necessary for a supporting graph.
 However, this is not true in general.
-For example, in \fig{fig:not_nec} left, we see a construction by Ringel~\cite{ringel}: $ab$ is an exit edge with witness $c$, but $c$ cannot move over $ab$ without violating Pappus' theorem.
-We note that in this situation, we might consider the \emph{abstract order type} for the triple orientations we would obtain after moving $c$ over $ab$.
+For example, in \fig{fig:not_nec} (left), we see a construction by Ringel~\cite{ringel}: $ab$ is an exit edge with witness $c$, but $c$ cannot move over $ab$ without violating Pappus' theorem.
+In this situation, we might consider the \emph{abstract order type} for the triple orientations we would obtain after moving~$c$ over $ab$.
 Since there is no planar point set with this set of triple orientations, this abstract order type is not \emph{realizable}.
 Deciding realizability is (polynomial-time-)equivalent to the existential theory of the reals~\cite{mnev}.
 We will revisit these concepts in Section~\ref{sec:bounds}.

-We note that there are point sets where two or more other exit edges prevent a witness $c$ from crossing its corresponding exit edge $ab$; see, for example, \fig{fig:not_nec} bottom right.
-Since the two geometric graphs in \fig{fig:not_nec} right are not isomorphic, they cannot be transformed into each other by a continuous deformation as the one used in Definition~\ref{def:supporting}.
-However, in this example, while $c$ cannot move to $ab$ without changing the order type in \fig{fig:not_nec} bottom right, if $ab$ were not present, we could first change the point set to the one in \fig{fig:not_nec} top right and then move $c$ over $ab$.
+We note that there are point sets where two or more other exit edges prevent a witness $c$ from crossing its corresponding exit edge $ab$; see, for example, \fig{fig:not_nec} (bottom right).
+Since the two geometric graphs in \fig{fig:not_nec} (right) are not isomorphic, they cannot be transformed into each other by a continuous deformation as the one used in Definition~\ref{def:supporting}.
+However, in this example, while $c$ cannot move to $ab$ without changing the order type in \fig{fig:not_nec} (bottom right), if $ab$ were not present, we could first change the point set to the one in \fig{fig:not_nec} (top right) and then move $c$ over $ab$.
 Thus, $ab$ indeed has to be in a supporting graph.